mahoobox/mobiliary/README.md

 ## About

-This product was made from LATAM 🇨🇴 with :green_heart: to the world.
+This product was made from LATAM🇨🇴 with :green_heart: to the world.